Fatal Aircraft Accident

 Location: Vinyard Haven, MA

-Aircraft:Piper PA-32R-301 (Saratoga), registration: N9253N
+Aircraft:Piper PA-32R-301 (Saratoga),

-The noninstrument-rated pilot obtained weather forecasts for a cross-country flight from Caldwell, NJ to Hyannis, MA with a stop in Martha's Vinyard, MA.
-The forecast indicated visual flight rules (VFR) conditions with clear skies and visibilities that varied between 4 to 10 miles along his intended route.
-The pilot then departed on a dark night.
 According to radar data, about 34 miles west of Martha's Vineyard Airport, while crossing a 30-mile stretch of water to its destination, the airplane began a descent that varied between 400 to 800 feet per minute (fpm).
 About 7 miles from the approaching shore, the airplane began a right turn.
 The airplane stopped its descent at 2,200 feet, then climbed back to 2,600 feet and entered a left turn.
 While in the left turn, the airplane began another descent that reached about 900 fpm.
 While still in the descent, the airplane entered a right turn.
 During this turn, the airplane's rate of descent, eventually exceeded 4,700 fpm, and the airplane struck the water in a nose-down attitude.
 Airports along the coast reported visibilities between 5 and 8 miles.
 Other pilots flying similar routes on the night of the accident reported no visual horizon while flying over the water because of haze.

-The NTSB determined that the probable causea of this accident were the pilot's failure to maintain control of the airplane during a descent over water at night, which was a result of spatial disorientation.
+The NTSB determined that the probable causes of this accident were the pilot's failure to maintain control of the airplane during a descent over water at night, which was a result of spatial disorientation.
 Factors in the accident were haze, and the dark night.

 Other Information